-DAS systems are being used more and more by developers, building owners, and property managers as wireless connectivity becomes more important than ever.
-First, let’s define a DAS.
-In any case, why should it matter?
-This straightforward guide will cover the definition of a DAS, how it works, and why modern buildings require them, whether for enhanced mobile coverage, security, or business goals.
+As wireless connectivity becomes more important than ever, more and more developers, building owners, and property managers are using DAS systems.
+Let’s start by defining a DAS.
+In any case, why does it matter?
+This simple guide will explain what a DAS is, how it works, and why modern buildings need them, whether it’s for better mobile coverage, security, or business reasons.

 How Does DAS Work?

-• Signal Source: This could be a nearby cell tower, a small cell, or even a base station.
-It is where the DAS receives the initial signal.
+- Signal Source: This could be a nearby cell tower, base station, or small cell.
+This is where the DAS gets its first signal.

-• Head-End Unit: This is the main control unit.
-It sends the signals to the antennas from the source.
+- Head-End Unit: is the main control unit.
+It sends the signals from the source to the antennas.

 The concept is straightforward: receive a strong signal, boost it, and distribute it throughout the interior.